Summary Care Record: Initial content

-In his announcement on 10 October 2010, the Health Secretary implied that its scope would in future be restricted to these three items, stating but that it would 'hold only the essential medical information needed in an emergency – that is medication, allergen and [drug] reactions'.

-It also stated however that additional information can be added at the specific request of the patient.
+In his announcement on 10 October 2010, Health Secretary Andrew Lansley implied that its scope would in future be restricted to these three items, stating but that it would 'hold only the essential medical information needed in an emergency – that is medication, allergen and [drug] reactions'.
+It was also stated, however, that additional information can be added at the specific request of the patient.

 Planned future content

 It was originally intended that the database system would be upgraded in the future to add: